WIRE STITCHING (also known as ‘Saddle Stitching’)

 What is Wire Stitching?

-This method is most commonly seen in the binding of lightweight magazines.
-The printed sheets are stacked with the cover at the top, the centre spread at the bottom, then folded in half and bound together on the spine using two staples.
+Your publication will be folded in half then bound on the spine with two staples.
+You will have seen this method most commonly in the binding of lightweight magazines.
+The printed sheets are stacked with the cover at the top, the centre spread at the bottom, then folded in half and bound together using two staples.

 How many pages can I have?

 Wire stitching is only recommended for booklets with upto 40 pages.

 If you have more pages than 40 pages then the thickness when folded in half will cause your booklet to ‘bounce’ open when laid flat rather than stay closed.
 It just wont sit flat because the inside pages are constantly pushing the cover up and out.
 Additionally more than 40 pages causes stress on the staples and they could rip or fall out when the booklet is read.

 TIP: The more the pages, the lighter then cover and inside page paper weight you should choose.
 A 300gsm cover and 130gsm inside pages will work perfectly for 8-24 pages, then next up maybe consider reducing the cover to 200 or 250gsm.
 For 36 pages+ 100gsm might work better for the inside pages.